-Review adoption medical reports are done every 12 months.
+Review adoption medical reports are done every 6 or 12 months.

-If the child is under 5 they have a Review Health Assessment done every 6 months; on receipt of the request, the adoption secretary in CYPiC health administration team will need to check when the last RHA was done or was due to be done and then put forward the request to the Consultant to dictate a review adoption medical.
-(A report can only be done from the RHA if it is less than 4 months old.)
+If child is under 5 they have a review health assessment completed every 6 months; on receipt of the request need to check when last RHA was completed/is due and then put forward request to Consultant to dictate review adoption medical.
+(A report can only be completed from the RHA if it is less than 4 months old).

-If the child is over 5 they have a Review Health Assessment done every 12 months; on receipt of the request, the adoption secretary in CYPiC health administration team will need to check when the last RHA was done or was due to be done and then put forward the request to the Consultant to dictate a review adoption medical.
-(A report can only be done from the RHA if it is less than 4 months old.)
+If the child is over 5 they will have a review health assessment completed every 12 months.
+On receipt of the request, practitioners need to check when the last RHA was completed/is due and then put forward request to the Consultant to dictate review adoption medical.
+(A report can only be completed from the RHA if it is less than 4 months old).